Air Compressors For Construction Work

 Underdeck Air Compressors

-Underdeck air compressors provide many of the same benefits as UNDERHOOD air compressors, with some noticeable differences.
+Underdeck air compressors provide many of the same benefits as UNDERHOOD air compressors, with some notable differences.
 Underdeck air compressors are mounted underneath the deck of a vehicle, allowing similar benefits as UNDERHOOD but with a different configuration and installation process.
-For example, some underdeck systems are bulky, heavy, and require the purchase and installation of an additional drive shaft, as well as modifications to the vehicle transfer case.

-However, there are many different styles of underdeck air compressors, and some are better than others.
 When looking at underdeck solutions, consider options that are lower in weight, have the fewest moving parts, and meet your CFM and vehicle requirements.
-One of the best options on the market today is VMAC’s direct-transmission mounted air compressors, which connects to a PTO mounted directly on to the transmission’s PTO port.

 Check out our article, “What’s The Deal With Underdeck Air Compressors?” to learn more about these unique systems.